 So how do I actually go about removing the asbestos cement?

 Follow these steps:

-- Prepare your work area remove anything that doesn't need to be there, and cover the ground or other surfaces with polythene that can be disposed of later.
+- Prepare your work area.
+Remove anything that doesn't need to be there.
+Cover the ground or other surfaces with polythene that can be disposed of later.
 Ensure you have enough heavy duty bags or polythene for wrapping the sheets / pieces later on.

-- Make sure you have a safe means of reaching the material to be removed and start to remove / dismantle the asbestos cement methodically.
+- Make sure you have a safe means of reaching the material to be removed.
+Start to remove / dismantle the asbestos cement methodically.
 You may need to unscrew fastenings so have any necessary hand tools available.

 - Hand down the pieces you remove and place them carefully on the polythene sheet where they will not get damaged.